akhikolla/akhikolla.github.io/_posts/2020-08-30-Rcpp-Packages-Limited-FuzzTesting.md

 ```

 We have already discussed the invalid read and conditional jump above.
 Here `Uninitialised value was created by a heap allocation` means that the process is trying to access a heap location whose values are uninitialized and it traces back to line 38 in the function sedbreaks().

-4. **ambient** : RcppDeepState detected issues in 27 functions in the package ambient.
+**ambient** : RcppDeepState detected issues in 27 functions in the package ambient.
 Most of the functions have Invalid read and Conditional jump on uninitialized values.
-The [error logs](https://github.com/akhikolla/RcppDeepStateTest/tree/master/errorlogs/ambient) has the log traces for all the functions.
+The [error logs](https://github.com/akhikolla/RcppDeepStateTest/tree/master/errorlogs/ambient) has the log xtraces for all the functions.

 For example consider gen_value3d_c() function which revealed the following issues: